 - Bochs C++ codebase makes it one of the most portable Linux emulators for Windows and can even be compiled for the early 386 CPUs.

 - It can emulate most Unix workstations like Ubuntu, Linux Mint, Fedora, Manjaro, and standard BSD counterparts.

 - This GNU GPL licensed software is entirely free and requires merely a simple credit for modification.

 JSLinux offers one of the fanciest ways of running an adequately performing Linux system directly from Windows.
-It is an excellent piece of software written by the famous opensource developer Fabrice Bellard.
+It is an excellent piece of software written by the famous open-source developer Fabrice Bellard.
 JSLinux provides a ready-made Linux system that can be accessed through the internet from anywhere.
-This makes it a viable solution for users who have access to fast network connections and looking for using Linux on the go.
+This makes it a viable solution for users who have access to fast network connections and looking to use Linux on the go.

 Features of JSLinux

 - As of now, it offers 6 different Linux environments and provides both console-based and X-Window-based interfaces.

 - Users can connect to the worldwide network using any of these Linux environments and use them for online applications.